makeabilitylab/physcomp/arduino/led-blink.md

 ### Mental model check: code is loaded and running on the Arduino

 As a quick mental model check, it's worth emphasizing that once you upload the code to your Arduino, you no longer need the USB cable.
-Instead, for example, you could run your Arduino off of a 9V battery using the barrel jack.
-The code is stored on your Arduino even when the Arduino loses power.
+Instead, you could use some other power source like a 9V battery plugged in to the barral jack port.
+Why?
+Because after you clikc `Upload` in the Arduino IDE, the code is stored **locally** on your Arduino and stays there even when the Arduino loses power.

 <video controls="controls">
   <source src="assets/movies/Arduino_LEDBlink_Pin3-9VPower.mp4" type="video/mp4">